-Make sure before you know exactly what you are getting before signing up to an estate agent, ask questions around what they’ll do to market your property, what additional costs can you expect if you aren’t getting viewings, stay informed.
+Make sure you know exactly what you are getting before signing up with an estate agent, ask questions about what they’ll do to market your property, what additional costs can you expect if you aren’t getting viewings, and stay informed.

-Almost all estate agents do this, they have an inhouse house repayments broker or a conveyancer that they would recommend, and by all means listen to them!
+Almost all estate agents do this, they have an in-house mortgage broker or a conveyancer that they would recommend, and by all means, listen to them!
 Sometimes the easy option is the best option, but make sure you compare the quotes to others.

 Looking to buy a home?
 It’s not always the case, but chances are you will usually have to deal with an estate agent showing you around the property.
 Here are some of the things that you should be aware of before viewing:

 If you’ve had experience viewing properties then chances are you’ve come across this before.
 Interested in the property?